gorcajo/demoapps/README.md

 ## 3. To-Do

 - An application that starts and ends, to test Jobs and CronJobs.
+- An application that takes some time to start and through REST calls you can make fail readiness or livenes probes.
 - An application that consumes large amounts of RAM, or large amounts CPU or crashes, everything through REST calls.
-It takes some time to start and must be compatible with readiness and liveness probes.
-- An application that only reads a text file, to test Sidecar or InitContainer patterns.
 - An application that generates metrics, to Prometheus to scrape them.
-- An application to call external APIs (<https://wttr.in/:help>, <https://jsonplaceholder.typicode.com/>) to test NetworkPolicy and certain Kubernetes Patterns.
+- An application to call external APIs (<https://wttr.in/:help>, <https://jsonplaceholder.typicode.com/>) to test NetworkPolicy and certain Kubernetes Patterns like Adapter or Ambassador.